techidaily/site-games-able/source/_posts/budget-brilliance-top-deals-on-cost-effective-mobo.md

 ### Q: Does the motherboard matter for gaming?

  Yes!
 Your main concern is picking a motherboard that supports all the components you want.
 For example, if you have an Intel processor on your wishlist, it'll be incompatible with an AMD socket.
-If you aren't sure where to start, we can get you started with the[best way to choose a motherboard](https://www.makeuseof.com/how-choose-new-motherboard-for-your-pc/) .
+If you aren't sure where to start, we can get you started with the [best way to choose a motherboard](https://www.makeuseof.com/how-choose-new-motherboard-for-your-pc/) .

 ### Q: What other components matter the most for a gaming PC?

  Other than a processor and power supply, you need a graphics card, RAM, and storage in the form of an SSD or hard drive.
 Of course, you'll also need a case to house everything.
 Depending on the rig you're building, you may need additional fans for the case and CPU or opt for an AIO.
-It's a lot to take in, so what you can use to keep your compass straight is our[PC buying guide](https://www.makeuseof.com/well-rounded-pc-buying-guide/) .
+It's a lot to take in, so what you can use to keep your compass straight is our [PC buying guide](https://www.makeuseof.com/well-rounded-pc-buying-guide/) .

 ### Q: Do I need a high-end motherboard for gaming?